damianhakert/damianhakert.github.io/source/handbook/support/index.html.md

 ### Google Alerts<a name="google-alerts"></a>

-Google alerts configured to track GitLab mentions are also piped into ZenDesk.
+Google Alerts configured to track GitLab mentions are also piped into ZenDesk.

 ### Follow up on issues posted on GitLab issue tracker<a name="issue-tracker"></a>